-Anywho, after selling that blog, he started up a new one called Wallet Hacks, which as you can guess is all about tips, hacks and strategies to optimize your dollars, be smart with your money, and become financial secure.
+Anywho, after selling that blog, he started up a new one called Wallet Hacks, which as you can guess is all about tips, hacks, and strategies to optimize your dollars, be smart with your money, and become financially secure.
 Here are some of the hacks he shared with me in this episode.

 The Secret Santa Hack

 My family has been doing this gift exchange for two years now, and I’ve got to say, it’s amazing.
-We don’t have any young kids in our family anymore, which makes it easier, but it really is a big financial relief each Christmas.
-The holidays are an expensive, even without gifts, so this is a huge life saver.
+We don’t have any young kids in our family any more, which makes it easier, but it really is a big financial relief each Christmas.
+The holidays are expensive, even without gifts, so this is a huge lifesaver.

 Jim doesn’t just have one hack for Amazon.com, he has 16!
 But, if you’re Canadian, I can’t confirm if all the hacks work for Amazon.ca, but you never know.
 You can read about all 16 Amazon hacks on his website, but here are just a few of them:

 - If you’ve never used the app, download it, find a promo code like MARTH549N, and get $5 in credit.